Getting Started with DOER DAPP

 Allow Limited Execution

-After defining intent and limits, you can allow execution through a mandate.
+Once intent and limits are defined, you can allow execution through a mandate.
 A mandate is permission with rules and an expiration.
 It answers questions like: Who can act on this intent?
-For how long?
-Under what limits?
-A mandate does not transfer ownership of your assets.
-It only allows specific actions within your rules.
+How often can it run?
+When does permission end?
+Mandates never transfer ownership of your assets.
+They only allow specific actions to occur within the rules you created.

 5